 Is It Time For a Complete Restructure of Our Care System?

-The National Health Service is facing a health and social care crisis at present, and the challenge is primarily caused by the fact that people are living longer than ever before.
+The National Health Service is currently facing a health and social care crisis, the main cause being that life expectancy is longer than ever before.
 As a result, there are now more people living with disabilities or illnesses which require care, and the current system is struggling to cope with the increased demand.

 So, with no solution to the problem in sight, is it time to restructure our care system?
-In this article, we examine the case for the social enterprise model and ponder whether socially conscious, for-profit businesses might be able to contend with the challenges more effectively, in order to deliver better care for care services users.
+We’ve examined the case for the social enterprise model and ponder whether socially conscious, for-profit businesses might be able to contend with the challenges more effectively, in order to deliver better care for care services users.

 Understanding Social Enterprises